-It takes practice to develop and use logic models as effective program tools.
+It takes practice to develop and use logic models and pathway models as effective program tools.
 Don't hesitate to experiment with the model design to determine what works best for your program.

 Ensuring Sound Program Logic

 Reflect on the following questions: